thgrund/tidal-looper/basic/README.md

 d1 $ s "bubu"
 ```

-To continuously play back and record a loop, the code looks like this
+To continuously play back and record a loop, the code could looks like this

 ```
 d1 $ qtrigger 1 $ stack [